Who’s teaching at the 47.

 Teaches BJJ and associated grappling classes.

-Classes with Damoon focus on building a calm, problem solving, flow-based game: movement, angles, and not freaking out when someone’s trying to smash you into the floor.
+Classes with Damoon focus on building a calm, problem solving, flow-based game: movement, angles, and not freaking out when someone’s trying to smush you.
 Expect clear progressions, lots of explanation, and an emphasis on staying healthy enough to keep training for a long time.

 Blue belt in Brazilian Jiu-Jitsu.